Kuldeep-Attri/docker/README.md

 rm -r startbootstrap-grayscale
 ```

-Run the localhost:8080 again to see new website
+Run the localhost:8080 again to see new beautiful website instead of a boring one

+2. Sharing between the containers: